 Baleh HEP is located on the Baleh River, about 105km upstream from its confluence with the Rajang River in the Kapit Division.
 The Baleh HEP is a 225m-high Concrete Faced Rockfill Dam with capacity of 1,285MW.
-The dam is expected to come onstream by 2030.
-The 73km Baleh Access road network from Nanga Mujong-Putai in Kapit to the Baleh Dam and Hydroelectric Plant is scheduled to be completed by 2023.
+The dam is expected to be in commission by 2028.
+The 73km Baleh Access road network from Nanga Mujong-Putai in Kapit to the Baleh Dam and Hydroelectric Plant is scheduled to be completed in 2025.